-Even with expertly managed pain and withdrawal and access to the full continuum of treatment options for OUD (both of which should be part of the standard of care in hospital settings), some people might continue to use their own substances while admitted.21 clean supplies) and to staff (eg, contact with used injection equipment).
-Abstinence-oriented hospital policies might also place staff and patients in conflict when sanctions for ongoing substance use are implemented (eg, hospital-initiated discharge, constant patient surveillance, revocation of off-unit privileges).22 Both hospital- and patient-initiated premature discharge can preclude patients from accessing high-quality medical care.23
+Even with expertly managed pain and withdrawal and access to the full continuum of treatment options for OUD (both of which should be part of the standard of care in hospital settings), some people might continue to use their own substances while admitted.

+The ongoing use of nonprescribed substances in hospitals might present risks to the patient (eg, unattended drug poisoning event, recurrent infections from lack of access to clean supplies) and to staff (eg, contact with used injection equipment).
+Abstinenceoriented hospital policies might also place staff and patients in conflict when sanctions for ongoing substance use are implemented (eg, hospital-initiated discharge, constant patient surveillance, revocation of off-unit privileges).
+Both hospital- and patientinitiated premature discharge can preclude patients from accessing high-quality medical care.